Adventures in Paris for the beauty-seekers

 Berthillon ice cream: If you only taste one thing in Paris, make it the wild strawberry sorbet from the best glacier in town.
 It’s a total dream—it takes a lot to persuade me away from chocolate, but I’m serious about this.
 If they’re out of wild strawberry (“la fraise des bois”), just try any of their other fruit sorbets—as the Parisian friend who introduced me to Berthillon said, “It tastes like the fruit itself.”
 You’ll find the Berthillon headquarters on the main road that runs through Saint Louis en l’île (near Notre-Dame Cathedral), but there are also plenty of cafés and hole-in-the-wall ice cream sellers on Saint Louis en l’île who also sell Berthillon ice cream (just look for their name and logo or if in doubt, ask the seller if it’s Berthillon).
 Only in Paris would you find an ice cream-maker who takes the whole month of August off, so be aware they are closed for much of this month and you’ll need to source the sorbet from another seller on Saint Louis en l’île.

-Du Pain et des Idées: Amazing “escargots” pastries of all different flavours (salted caramel, pistachio, summer fruits…) up near Porte Saint-Denis and the Canal St Martin (towards Gare du Nord and Gare de l’Est).
+Du Pain et des Idées: This award-winning bakery is famous for its amazing “escargots” pastries—like pain au raisin, but in all different flavours (salted caramel, pistachio, summer fruits…) up near Porte Saint-Denis and the Canal St Martin (towards Gare du Nord and Gare de l’Est).
+A bit out of the way if you’re not staying close by, but well worth a visit if you’re motivated by your stomach.

-Sébastien Gaudard: The best pâtisserie and lovely salon de thé with a branch near the Louvre, Rue de Rivoli.
+Sébastien Gaudard: This, in my opinion, is the best pâtisserie and a lovely little salon de thé with a branch near the Louvre, Rue de Rivoli.
 (Don’t fall for the more touristy Angelina’s around the corner, this one is much better!)

-Carette: Another lovely salon de thé with macarons and delicious bite-size cakes with a café in the Place des Vosges.
-My girls and I like to buy a few cakes to take away and eat in the park.
+Carette: Another lovely salon de thé with macarons and delicious bite-size cakes, petit fours, with a café in the Place des Vosges.
+My girls and I like to buy a few tiny cakes to take away and eat in the park.

 Lovely Parisian restaurants, cafés, and bars

-Café Hugo: Enjoy a croque madame and citron pressé (and some jazz in the evenings) looking out over the Place des Vosges… This is the café around the corner from where I used to live in Paris, where my husband proposed.
+Café Hugo: Enjoy a croque madame and citron pressé (and some jazz in the evenings, sometimes) looking out over the Place des Vosges.
+This is the café around the corner from where I used to live in Paris, and where my husband asked me to marry him, and probably my favourite spot to sit and daydream under the arches.
+(Oh, and I recently had the most delicious frites of my life here; they were cooked with truffle and parmesan.
+So, so good.)

-Le Mary Celeste: Lovely craft cocktails in the Marais…
+Le Mary Celeste: This bar serves lovely craft cocktails in the Marais district.

 La Maison Rose: This sweet pink-walled restaurant in Montmartre is teeny tiny and I would say that it’s not worth all the Instagrammers who crowd around to take pictures, but truthfully it is.
 The menu is limited, using local seasonal ingredients, and everything I’ve ever eaten here has been utterly delicious.
-My husband gets frustrated with the aloof and tourist-weary table service (I’ve been multiple times and I have to admit that they’re always quite rude, even when I was with Parisians speaking word-perfect French in politely quiet tones), and the small portion size, but I love it and now just take my daintier friends there instead of trying to make a date-night of it (Le Train Bleu is much more his style).
+My husband gets frustrated with the aloof and tourist-weary table service (though actually, in my experience the staff are really kind, but hate it, for example if you try to order starters as your main meal, etc.), and the small portion size, but I love it and now just take my daintier friends there instead of trying to make a date-night of it (Le Train Bleu is much more his style).
 I’m still day-dreaming about the divine honey-apricot-chili-chicken dish I had there a few summers ago… It’s worth booking (you can do this online via their website) because there aren’t many tables and it can take the edge off the staffs’ suspicions that you’re only there to take photos.

-Bobance bar & cave à manger near Metro Pernety in the Montparnasse area – great for wine lovers, you describe what kind of wine you like and they match you with something new to try.
+Bobance bar & cave à manger near Metro Pernety in the Montparnasse area: This is a great place for wine lovers, the concept being that you describe what kind of wine you like and they’ll match you with something new to try.

 Second-hand and vintage clothing shops in Paris

-Free’p’Star Saint Antoine is just across the road from the Baroque-style church, Saint-Paul in the Marais, just around the corner from the Place des Vosges and Bastille Metro.
+Free’p’Star Saint Antoine is just across the road from Metro St Paul, around the corner from the Place des Vosges.
 It’s tiny and a bit shambolic and easy to miss with an unassuming beige frontage and scruffy-looking piles of clothes in the windows, but is the kind of place where you’ll find pure Italian silk vintage skirts with the tags still on, and other gems, for 5-10 euros.
-When you’re looking for this place, it’s worth noting that there are lots of other, fancier Free’p’Star shops around Paris… I don’t know why this one is so different to the others in price and style when it goes under the same brand name, but it’s the best and most unassuming vintage clothing shop I’ve found in Paris to date.
+When you’re looking for this place, it’s worth noting that there are lots of other, fancier Free’p’Star shops around Paris.
+I don’t know why this one is so different to the others in price and style when it goes under the same brand name, but it’s the best and most unassuming vintage clothing shop I’ve found in Paris to date.

 A hidden gem for a few nights away or Sunday brunch in the countryside near Paris